kevin-w-du/courses/cse644/labs.md

    Any violation will be punished and reported to the university authority.

- - Lab Report: The deadline for the submission is at 12:30pm on the due day (i.e., before the class start).
+ - Lab Report: The deadline for the submission is at 12:30pm on the due day (i.e., before the class starts).
 If a quiz is taken, the report should be submitted at the end of the quiz.
    We may ask selected students to give a demonstration.